docker/cli/docs/deprecated.md

 Be aware that the [classic builder is deprecated](#legacy-builder-for-linux-images) so both the automatic fallback and opting-out of using BuildKit will no longer be possible in a future release.

+### Btrfs storage driver on CentOS 7 and RHEL 7

+**Deprecated in Release: v23.0.0**

+The `btrfs` storage driver on CentOS and RHEL was provided as a technology preview by CentOS and RHEL, but has been deprecated since the [Red Hat Enterprise Linux 7.4 release](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/storage_administration_guide/ch-btrfs), and removed in CentOS 8 and RHEL 8.
+Users of the `btrfs` storage driver on CentOS are recommended to migrate to a different storage driver, such as `overlay2`, which is now the default storage driver.
+Docker 23.0 continues to provide the `btrfs` storage driver to allow users to migrate to an alternative driver.
+The next release of Docker will no longer provide this driver.

 ### Support for encrypted TLS private keys